-Singapore is known as a stopover destination to places such as Thailand, Vietnam, Cambodia, the Philippines and Australia; this city-state has emerged as a vibrant, multi-cultural hub that offers business travelers more than meets the eye.
+Singapore is known as a stopover destination to places such as Thailand, Vietnam, Cambodia, the Philippines and Australia.
+This city-state has emerged as a vibrant, multi-cultural hub that offers business travelers more than meets the eye.
 The Lion City is a fascinating hybrid of colonial heritage and forward-thinking culture with more than 5 million residents that create a melting pot of charms and experiences.
 If you plan on visiting Singapore for business, here’s 7 reasons why you should consider extending your stay to explore this vibrant bleisure destination.

 1. Crazy Rich Asians Film Tour

-After the blockbuster movie, Crazy Rich Asians, raked in more than $200 million at the box office last summer, more people are flocking to Singapore to see the awe-inspiring film locations and iconic landmarks featured in the famous film.
+After the blockbuster movie Crazy Rich Asians raked in more than $200 million at the box office last summer, more people are flocking to Singapore to see the awe-inspiring film locations and iconic landmarks featured in the famous film.
 After enjoying the movie as part of your in-flight entertainment, enjoy a nostalgic movie location tour of Singapore.
 If you’re not staying at Raffles Hotel, at least consider visiting the real-life Kingsford Hotel – where Nick and Rachel stay when they first arrive in the country.
 Visit Chijmes, where Araminta and Colin’s elaborate $40-million wedding was shot for the film.
 Explore the 19th-century Catholic convent that has been transformed into a chic venue, often used for weddings and banquets for the rich and famous.
 Explore the 250-acre Gardens by the Bay to see the electric trees and waterfall where the reception takes place.
 Marina Bay Sands, Cluny Park, Liao Fan Hawker Chan, Joo Chiat Road and Bugis Street are just a few more places that will help bring those magical movie moments to life during this unique tour of the Lion City.

-2. Shopping at the New Design Orchard
+2. Shopping at Design Orchard

 For business travelers who have spare to shop or soak in some local culture, don’t miss a stop to stroll through Design Orchard.
 This amazing mall showcases more than 60 local designers that specialize in fashion, beauty, wellness and artisanal wares.
 Peruse stores that highlight some of the country’s top brands, such as Onlewo, and fashion retailers, like Ginlee Studio.
 Pick up decadent confections at Benns Chocolates or the Plain Vanilla Bakery; sip tasty artisanal tea at Monogram Tea; or create your own fragrance at Oo La Lab.